Check that your VPN is waterproof

 So, how can you be sure that you are not subject to this DNS leak?

 Well, you can run a test on the site DNS Leak, a service that detects small leaks.
-If the servers that are displayed are not those of your VPN then you are potentially vulnerable.
+If the servers that will be displayed are not those of your VPN then you are potentially vulnerable.

 DNS-leak